ynput/ayon-documentation/website/docs/addon_applications_admin.md

 <details><summary>How to update the task types list in the filter settings?</summary>

-Task types list in Studio settings is generated from the default anatomy preset.
+- in **Studio settings:** Task types list  is generated from the default anatomy preset.

-Task types list in Project settings is generated from the project's anatomy.
+-  in **Project settings:** Task types list is generated from the project's anatomy.
 To navigate quickly, click `a+a`.

 </details>